FAQ Undergraduate

 How many students who took general first year engineering will be placed in Biomedical Engineering each year?

 It depends!
 It’s hard to know this number without knowing the number of students who have taken the PBME who want to continue on into Biomedical Engineering.
-We anticipate that we will accept a number of students who have not taken the PBME STT.
-Students in the PBME STT still have to fulfill the remaining requirements (completion of CHEM 121 & 123 and BMEG 101 & 102, choosing BME as their first choice, and being promoted to 2nd year).
+We anticipate that we will accept a number of students who have not taken the PBME Timetable.
+Students in the PBME Timetable still have to fulfill the remaining requirements (completion of CHEM 121 & 123 and BMEG 101 & 102, choosing BME as their first choice, and being promoted to 2nd year).

-Yes, by completing the PBME STT, students will be eligible for placement in any other second year program provided they are eligible for second year by end of April.
+Yes, by completing the PBME Timetable, students will be eligible for placement in any other second year program provided they are eligible for second year by end of April.
 However, students must complete both CHEM 121 and CHEM 123 to be exempt from CHEM 154, or complete CHEM 154 at a later date for degree completion.

 Are there extra CHEM courses that need to be taken if I have only taken CHEM 154?